Firm-Tofu10/FunctionBreakDown/README.md

 # Regex Tutorial Starter Code
+This assignment was super helpful to me becuse we broke down the idea into smaller idea to get better understanding.
+This is a great way for me to get better understanding of things becuse I personally need to understand how it works before i can understand the concepts.
+I cant understand let alone remember the smaller concepts that build the solution if I dont understand the solution itself and what it sands for.
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/   The regex pattern used is for matching email addresses.

 /^( This is matching the beginning of the input.